Prince Ampem

-Prince Obeng Ampem (born 13 April 1998) is a Ghanaian professional footballer who played as a winger for Süper Lig club Eyüpspor.
+Prince Obeng Ampem (born 13 April 1998) is a Ghanaian professional footballer who played as a winger for Chinese Super League club Shanghai Port, on loan from Süper Lig club Eyüpspor.

 Career

 As a youth player, Ampem was spotted by scouts from Feyenoord, one of the Netherlands' most successful clubs, who signed him for their affiliate, the West African Football Academy, where he also gained the attention of Austrian side Red Bull Salzburg.

 In 2018, Ampem signed for Šibenik in the Croatian top flight.

 In August 2023, Ampem signed for TFF First League club Eyüpspor.

+On 25 February 2026, Ampem was loaned to Chinese Super League club Shanghai Port.